 - Use drip irrigation to avoid overhead watering.

-- Sterilize infected soil during the summer months by covering it with sheeting on the ground.
+- Sterilize infected soil during the summer months by covering it with ground sheeting.
 This method allows the sun to raise the soil’s temperature, killing spores and mold.

 Spots on leaves may appear yellow-green or faintly white.